Django-LiveView/starter-template/README.md

 ## Common cases

-This template has an example of the most common cases.
+This framework contains an example of the most common cases of cat management.

 - Navigation Real-time without loads similar to SPA.
 - URL dynamic update in Browser (Front-End).